VW: Up to 100,000 euros a month in pension for ex-board members-breakinglatest.news-Breaking Latest News

 1. Martin Winterkorn

 The former CEO of Volkswagen AG was at the helm of the group for almost eight and a half years – until he became the face of the emissions scandal and had to vacate his post.
 The Braunschweig Regional Court has brought charges against him for the affair.
-According to the annual report, Winterkorn received a pension payment of 1.208.400 Euro.
+According to the annual report, Winterkorn received retirement benefits of 1.208.400 Euro.
 That makes one monthly pension of 100,700 euros for the 75 year old.

 2. Matthias Mueller